Astilbe simplicifolia

-Astilbe simplicifolia, the entire-leaved astilbe, is a species of flowering plant in the genus Astilbe, native to Japan and North Korea.
+Astilbe simplicifolia, the entire-leaved astilbe, is a species of flowering plant in the family Saxifragaceae native to Japan and North Korea.
 It is a perennial herb that grows up to 1-1.5 feet tall.
 The Latin specific epithet simplicifolia is in reference to its leaves which are simple.
 It and its hybrid cultivars 'Atrorosea', 'Bronce Elegans' and 'Sprite' have gained the Royal Horticultural Society's Award of Garden Merit.